darthjee/docker/README.md

 rely on the base images.

 Release can also be accelerated as only the last changed layer is pushed to a server.

+## Images Categories
+The project has 3 categories of images
+- Regular images: Images used in development or as a suport tool
+- Circleci images: Images optimized to run on CI (circleci) with extra testing / building tools
+- Production images: Images without develpment dependencies designed to be lightweight and run in servers